apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                                                      This should be true to support seamless Kafka client migration from older versions of Flume.
 Once migrated this can be set to false, though that should generally not be required.
-If no Zookeeper offset is found the kafka.consumer.auto.offset.reset configuration defines how offsets are handled. pollTimeout                              500                         The amount of time(in milliseconds) to wait in the "poll()" call of the conumer. https://kafka.apache.org/090/javadoc/org/apache/kafka/clients/consumer/KafkaConsumer.html#poll(long) defaultPartitionId                       --                          Specifies a Kafka partition ID (integer) for all events in this channel to be sent to, unless overriden by ``partitionIdHeader``.
+If no Zookeeper offset is found the kafka.consumer.auto.offset.reset configuration defines how offsets are handled. pollTimeout                              500                         The amount of time(in milliseconds) to wait in the "poll()" call of the consumer. https://kafka.apache.org/090/javadoc/org/apache/kafka/clients/consumer/KafkaConsumer.html#poll(long) defaultPartitionId                       --                          Specifies a Kafka partition ID (integer) for all events in this channel to be sent to, unless overriden by ``partitionIdHeader``.
 By default, if this property is not set, events will be